 Finally, if you want to check how accurately the piano has been tuned according to the computed frequencies, you may go back to the recording mode and repeat the recording procedure.
 The computed and the actual tuning curve should coincide within a couple of cents.

-Overpulling (new)
+Overpulling

-In practice one is often confronted with the situation that a piano has not been for a long time so that all keys are significantly flat, e.g., more or less homogeneously by more then 10 cents.
+In practice one is often confronted with the situation that a piano has not been tuned for a long time so that all keys are significantly flat, e.g., more or less homogeneously by more than 10 cents.
 In this case one has to perform a so-called pitch raise.

 The main problem encountered in a pitch raise is the deformation of the sound board: Since all pitches are increased, the force acting on the bridges slightly deforms the soundboard.
 Therefore, if we increase the pitch of a particular string, this leads to a small decrease of the pitches of all other strings.
-This changes are small, but during the tuning process they can add up to something like 20%.
+The changes are small, but during the tuning process they can add up to something like 20%.
 Thus, increase the pitches of all strings by 50 cents, we have to expect the strings to slip down by 10 cents so that we end up with a pitch increase of only 40 cents.

 Overpulling refers to a technique which compensates this foreseeable pitch loss by tuning the strings a little bit higher than the computed tuning curve.
 The EPT includes an (currently preliminary) algorithm for the computation of the appropriate overpull.
 The overpull algorithm runs automatically in the background without any additional controls.